 If you buy a new plane from Lie Neilsen, Veritas or some other high-end maker then you can rest assured it has been manufactured to very high tolerances and therefore won’t need any work (and if it isn’t you can always return it and ask for a replacement).
 However, in the event you have acquired a second-hand plane or a cheap new one, then it is possible you will find the sole is far from flat due to wear and tear in the former case and poor manufacturing in the latter.
 The good news is you can make it demonstrably flatter with little effort.

 In the previous post we found out how to check your plane’s sole for flatness and make up your own mind about whether this is worth all the bother.

-I ended up doing some level of flattening on all my planes bar the very last one that I purchased which, to my astonishment, had been sorted out by a previous owner.
+I ended up doing some level of flattening on all my second-hand planes bar the very last one that I purchased which, to my astonishment, had been sorted out by a previous owner.
 Since the last plane I got was the largest – a Record #07 1)the no 7 plane is a jointer plane.
 Jointer planes are designed to create flat surfaces, and are therefore much longer than other planes.
-This one was made in the 1930s and cost me £62 which I thinks is a very good value, considering what it must have cost originally I am very grateful for this turn of luck.
+This one was made in the 1930s.
+I am very grateful for this turn of luck.
 The blade had been sharpened so often there was only ¼” of the usable metal remaining so I knew it had been put to good use in at least one of its past lives and hope I will put it to similar good use in the future.